kurono73/STMap_Exporter/README.md

 * **Restore**: Reverts the Scene Render resolution and Camera Sensor Width back to the original values.

 ### Options

-#### Performance

-* **Use GPU Acceleration**: Utilizes your NVIDIA GPU (CUDA) for significantly faster calculations.
-If unavailable, it safely falls back to CPU processing. *(Note: The GPU acceleration feature and the automated CuPy installer have currently only been tested on Windows. macOS does not support CUDA).*
-* **Install CuPy / CUDA Version**: If CuPy is not installed, a button will appear to automatically install it via pip in the background.
-Leave the version on **Auto Detect** to let the add-on find the correct CUDA version for your NVIDIA drivers. *(Note: Blender UI will freeze for 1-2 minutes during installation. **You must restart Blender after the installation is complete** to enable GPU acceleration).*

 #### Format Settings